groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/odt-to-xlsb.md

         - icon: "far fa-file-ODT"
           title: " About ODT File Format"
           content: |
             ODT files are type of documents created with word processing applications that are based on OpenDocument Text File format.
 These are created with word processor applications such as free OpenOffice Writer and can hold content such as text, images, objects and styles.
 The ODT file is to Writer word processor what the DOCX is to Microsoft Word.
 Several applications including Google Docs and Google's web-based word processor included with Google Drive can open the ODT files for editing.
-Microsoft Word can also open ODT files and save it in to other formats such as DOC and DOCX.

           link: "https://docs.fileformat.com/word-processing/odt/"

     format:
         # format loop
-        - icon: "far fa-file-XLSB"
+        - icon: "far fa-file-excel"
           title: " About XLSB File Format"
           content: |
             XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
 The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
 Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
-XLSB files can be read and written to faster which makes them useful for working with large files.
-XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
-It can be opened by Microsoft Office 2007 and above.

           link: "https://docs.fileformat.com/spreadsheet/xlsb/"